 What is IV ALA Therapy?

-IV alpha lipoic acid (ALA) is used to treat cancer, neuropathy and chronic liver disease.
-This fatty acid is a natural, yet powerful antioxidant, like vitamin C and E, found in many foods and helps protect cells from oxidative damage.
+IV alpha lipoic acid (ALA) is a natural, yet powerful antioxidant, like vitamin C and E, that is found in many foods and helps protect cells from oxidative damage.
+IV ALA therapy bypasses absorption and delivers ALA directly into the bloodstream.

 Is IV Alpha Lipoic Acid Therapy Safe?

-We’ve administered dozens of IV Alpha Lipoic Acid treatments safely at the clinic.
+We’ve administered thousands of IV Alpha Lipoic Acid treatments safely at the clinic.
 Preparation of the IV is important as alpha lipoic acid is destroyed by light so it is delivered with protection of the IV bag from light exposure.
-The most severe reactions we’ve experienced are patients feeling nausea following the treatment, which clears in a short time after the therapy.
-In fact, IV ALA is often used to reduce the side effects of other cancer treatments.

 Al-Majed, A. A., Gdo, A. M., Al-Shabanah, O. A., et al. (2002) Alpha-lipoic acid ameliorates myocardial toxicity induced by doxorubicin.
 Pharmacol Res.
 46(6):499–503.